dmbarbour/glas/docs/GlasNamespaces.md

 I further forbid files and subfolders whose names start with ".".
 These are reserved for tooling and metadata, such as ".git/config", PKI-signed manifests and certificates, cached proof hints for dependent types, or scratch spaces.
 This is already a popular convention; glas merely enforces it.

 A tentative third constraint is to forbid browsing of filesystems: there is no '%src.dir' constructor returning a list of files.
-Browsing folders and doing something with each file entangles meaning with *location*, which hinders refactorings that would move or share structure between locations.
+Browsing folders and iterating files unfortunately entangles meaning with *location*, which hinders refactorings that would move or share structure between locations.
 Without browsing, users instead introduce intermediate files for indices, and this indirection provides an opportunity to abstract location.

 ### Affine File Dependencies